-Put simply, when you push and pull on the pedals of an exercise bike, you meet resistance, which helps build muscle and increases the rate you torch calories, which can promote weight loss.
+Put simply, when you push and pull on the pedals of a good exercise bike, you meet resistance, which helps build muscle and increases the rate you torch calories, which can promote weight loss.

 "Compared with other types of cardio workouts, cycling doesn’t put stress on your joints yet still builds strength and endurance, so it’s a great low impact option," says spinning instructor and menopause coach Kate Rowe-Ham.

 "Spinning, also known as indoor cycling, can be a great way to start a training program and, as your weight drops, you may find other forms of exercise easier to do, such as High Intensity Interval Training or running," she says.